 The volume of water taken in terms of this permit from bore M36/0257 shall be in accordance with CRC182422 and at a rate not exceeding 9.5 litres per second, with a volume not exceeding 752 cubic metres in any one day and 5,267 cubic metres in any period of seven consecutive days, and 112,375 cubic metres between 1 July and the following 30 June.

+The volume used under this resource consent shall not exceed 119,920 cubic metres, less any volume of water used under resource consent CRC182422.

 Water shall only be used for quarrying activities including: